 Social Distancing is the New Going Out: a snapshot, 16.
 March 2020

-This blog is “normally” a travel blog, my playground to relax from my job, which has nothing, but absolutely nothing to do with travel.
+This blog is “normally” a travel blog, my playground to relax from my job.
+Which has nothing, but absolutely nothing to do with travel.
+But social distancing is creeping up everywhere.
 Except, we cannot really travel anywhere at present but to work and the nearest grocery shop or pharmacy.
 I live on the border of Berlin and the federal state surrounding it, Brandenburg.
 As of the weekend, in Berlin all public institutions, schools, bars, gyms, casinos libraries and theatres will shut.
 Restaurants are allowed to open if they have less than 50 covers and if tables are 1,5 metres apart.
 Interestingly, they are keeping DIY stores open too, perhaps so that people won’t die of boredom.

 My state of Brandenburg is less stringent and, to the standard citizen, almost a bit wishy-washy.
 What’s going now and what not can be read on a variety of websites, and often there is no specific advice for Brandenburg.
 Our state local TV station is, in my eyes, currently the most informative website to read.
 They show a curve where they demonstrate a less rapid rise in SARS-CoV-2 infected.
 If you ask me, this is very very dangerous and I wish local government would give clear instructions.
 Yes, our state is a bit of a back water – nobody would go clubbing in Brandenburg, and indeed, our state has a bit of a reputation as being backwards, right-wing, and totally non-trendy.
 Except it borders on Berlin and many people who work or party in Berlin actually live in the commuter belt in Brandenburg.